Main photo by Engin Akyurt on Unsplash

 - Milk thistle is another herb that helps with liver function and bile production.
 It should be taken as a tea or capsule, but take it in moderation because too much milk thistle can have adverse effects on your stomach lining.

-- Turmeric: this is a powerful anti-inflammatory that helps soothe your gut.
+- Turmeric is a powerful anti-inflammatory that helps soothe your gut.
 You can add it to juices or soups for a wonderful flavor and some health benefits too!

 The gallbladder diet should be used with caution because it might not work for every person.
 If the liver has been removed or severely damaged, having the gallbladder removed is recommended.